kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 Note that the target Gateway needs to allow TLSRoutes from the route's namespace to be attached for the attachment to be successful.

-For a listener of protocol TLS, defining the `tls.mode` field is mandatory.
+For TLS listeners, defining the `tls.mode` field is mandatory.
 This field accepts two values:

 - Passthrough - Traffic is directed to the backends while remaining encrypted.
 - Terminate - Encrypted traffic is terminated at the Gateway, and then